aDDM-Toolbox/ADDM.cpp/README.md

 ```

 Key Variables:
-* `potentialModels`: Vector of all possible aDDM models and is created by iterating through the entire parameter grid-space.
+* `potentialModels`: Vector of all possible aDDM models, created by iterating through the entire parameter grid-space.
 * `posteriors`: Mapping from individual aDDM models to their NLL or marginalized posteriors, depending on input conditions.
 If the marginal posteriors are to be computed, these calculations are performed at the end of computations.
 * `allTrialLikelihoods`: Mapping from individual aDDM models to their computed `ProbabilityData` objects.
-For reference, this object contains information regarding the computed proabilities for a vector of `aDDMTrial` objects.
+For reference, this object contains information regarding the computed probabilities for a vector of `aDDMTrial` objects.
 It is comprised of the sum of Negative Log Likelihoods, sum of likelihoods, and a list of all likelihoods for each trial.
 * `optimal`: The most optimal model to fit the given trials.

 When redesigning this segment of code, the minimum requirement is that some `aDDM` object is selected as the __optimal__ model.
 All other computational features can be determined by the user.
 The decision to compute the marginal posteriors or include code to add to the mappings can also be determined by the user if they inted on using that feature.
 The code should still compile and run if the `posteriors` and `allTrialLikelihoods` maps are left empty.